Zenobe Main Logo

 Anti-Slavery and Human Trafficking Policy

-While we have not reached a threshold requiring us to publish a statement in accordance with the UK Modern Slavery Act 2015 (the ‘Act’), we are mindful of risks associated with modern slavery, and we work to mitigate against them.
+We have reached the threshold requiring us to publish a statement in accordance with the UK Modern Slavery Act 2015 (the ‘Act’) and this will be published each year.
+As ever we are mindful of risks associated with modern slavery, and work to mitigate against them.
 This policy sets out the steps that Zenobē are taking to manage the risk of modern slavery and human trafficking in our operations and supply chains.

-Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
+Modern slavery takes various forms and is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
 Human trafficking is where a person arranges or facilitates the travel of another person with a view to that person being exploited.
 We have a zero-tolerance approach to modern slavery and human trafficking in our organisation and in our supply chains.

 Policy for Zenobē’s Own Business: